-United States (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
-As water travels over land or through the ground, it dissolves public health.
-DPH also provides naturally occurring minerals and in some cases, radioactive materials. and can pick up substances resulting utilities in order to maintain complifrom the presence of animal or human activity.
-Contaminants that may Act monitoring requirements. be present in source waters include:
+Sources of drinking water in the water provided by public water sys- this reason, reproductive or develop-United States (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
+As water travels over land or through the ground, it dissolves naturally occurring minerals and in some cases, radioactive materials, and can pick up substances resulting from the presence of animal or human activity.
+Contaminants that may be present in source waters include:

-Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, livestock and wildlife
+Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, livestock and wild-